 There is a lot of talk about the “digital workplace,” which is the virtual equivalent to the physical workplace and encompasses all the technologies companies…

-We’re pretty addicted to our phones.
+We’re pretty addicted to our phones, which is why we need a workplace cell policy to begin with.
 So addicted, that some people actually go through withdrawal symptoms when they’re separated from their mobile devices.
 Symptoms of cell phone withdrawal include:

 This attachment to our mobile devices has (understandably) created some cause for concern when it comes to allowing employees to use their phones at work.
 Some HR departments may be tempted to ban cell phone use in the workplace altogether.